amar47shah/compassionate-coding/text.md

 I told my non-technical friends that every day at work was like prodding a sick man through a desert.
 Keep going, I said to his many pleas to stop and rest.
-I spared him whatever kindness I could, but it wasn't much.
+I showed him whatever kindness I could, but it wasn't much.
 I knew that if I let him drink the rest of our water and lie down for a nap, then both of us would die out here.

 Over the coming months, though the anger and the fear still smoldered around us, things began to change.
-I started with the models, the smallest ones first, breaking down each method and redoing it with TDD.
+I started with the models, the smallest ones first, breaking down each method and redoing it with TDD, gradually replacing our galactic star database topology with a simple tree.
 In a couple months, I couldn't put it off any longer.
 It was time to confront the god-models, the ones with over a thousand lines of Ruby code.
 These models weren't fat; they were pregnant: they held inside them whole classes of their own, a service layer of plain-old Ruby objects.

-We wrapped our parched throats in this spartan service layer and soldiered on through the deserts.
+The old man and I wrapped our parched throats in this spartan service layer and forged on through the deserts.
+We were weighed down by thick controllers and extensive callbacks, so we shed them.
+We stripped down to a predictable set of seven methods.

+In the controller layer I closed the authorization and sql injection loopholes, maybe just steps ahead of the intruders.
+I tore out the non-RESTful routes and replaced them by modeling new resources.